shutterstock/public-api-javascript-sdk/docs/EditorialImagesApi.md

- start_date | Date| Show licenses created on or after the specified date end_date | Date| Show licenses created before the specified date download_availability | String| Filter licenses by download availability, defaults to all <br/><br/>Valid values: "all", "downloadable", "non_downloadable"
+ start_date | Date| Show licenses created on or after the specified date end_date | Date| Show licenses created before the specified date download_availability | String| Filter licenses by download availability, defaults to all <br/><br/>Valid values: "all", "downloadable", "non_downloadable" team_history | Boolean| Set to true to see license history for all members of your team., defaults to false

 ### Accepted authentication